Have you ever really thought, in-depth, about mulled wine? Usually, at this time of the year, I end up doing so.

 Other FAQs Asked About Mulled Wine.

-Can you warm it up if it has gone cold?
+Can you warm it up mulled wine if it has gone cold?

 Pour the mulled wine into a large pre-heated saucepan on a low heat.
 Stir occasionally for few minutes until warm to the touch.
 Never allow the wine to boil.
 We don’t really recommend using the microwave for mulled wine as the delicate spices can be over-excited and result in burnt tasting wine.

-How long does it last, if not finished?
+How long does mulled wine last, if not finished?

 Let the mulled wine cool at room temperature, transfer it to an airtight container, and store it in the fridge — it will keep well there for up to three days.

 What are good snacks to serve with hot mulled wine?

 How much alcohol is left in a mulled wine, when made?